ivanoovii/GDCelestial/README.md

 ## Known problems

 Current Kepler equation solver is a little dumb and do not converge in case of bad initial approximation.
-Probably should stop inventing the bicycles and use a separate well-crafted library for orbital mechanics...
+Probably should stop reinventing the wheel and use a separate well-crafted library for orbital mechanics...

 ## Acknowledgments